willcav/flutter_best_practices/README.md

-:writing_hand: #Flutter Clean Architecture - Error Handling
+#Flutter Clean Architecture - Error Handling

 A way to Handle Exceptions in your Flutter Projects that use Clean Architecture.